Manu-Anand/SarcomaGithub/README.md

 This repository contains the necessary files for Sarcoma classification project, that classifies sarcoma cancers based on DNA methylation profiles from TCGA dataset.

-This project has dependancies on Anaconda 4.3.14 Jupiter note book, python 3.6, R, XGBoost, Hypertools, seaboard python packages and MeDeCom libraries.
+This project has dependancies on Anaconda 4.3.14 Jupiter note book, python 3.6, R, XGBoost, Hypertools, seaborn python packages and MeDeCom libraries.

 Installation instructions: